 Thinking about starting a mobile ice cream business?
-While the ice cream truck has become a fixture of American summertimes for decades there are important considerations frequently overlooked when it comes to installing equipment on a food truck.
+While the ice cream truck has become a fixture of American summertimes for decades there are important considerations frequently overlooked when it comes to installing ice cream truck equipment.
 Common pitfalls when installing an ice cream machine can be the lack of electrical power inside the vehicle, insufficient storage, or simply the lack of space to operate comfortably.

 Q & A With Jeremy Adams (Prestige Food Trucks)